kasper/phoenix/API.md

 - `reload()` manually reloads the context and any changes in the configuration files
 - `bind(String key, Array<String> modifiers, Function callback)` binds the key character with the specified modifiers to a callback function and returns the handler, the callback function receives no arguments, binding overrides any previous handlers for the same key combination
 - `log(String message)` logs the message to the Console
+- `notify(String message)` delivers the message to the Notification Center
 - `alert(String message, double durationInSeconds)` displays an alert message for a given duration in seconds, defaults to two seconds if no duration is given
 - `closeAlerts()` closes the alerts ahead of time regardless of their duration